 The primary cause is work-related exposure where dust particles are more likely to be encountered; rarely, environmental exposures cause the disease.
 Usually, the disease will manifest chronically, taking a decade or more to develop.
 In some cases, such as silicosis, the disease may develop and manifest itself rapidly and acutely after a short period of severe exposure.
 Research indicates that smokers may be at increased risk.

 Pneumoconiosis cannot be cured; treatment is targeted toward preventing disease progression and managing symptoms.
-Treatment typically includes avoidance of dust exposure and smoking, and the use bronchodilators to increase airflow to lungs.
+Treatment typically includes avoidance of irritants (including smoking) and the use of bronchodilators to increase airflow to the lungs.

 J64 – Unspecified pneumoconiosis